ARDENT-Senior-Design/phantomx_gazebo/README.md

 The following ROS packages have to be installed:
 * gazebo_ros_control
+* libgazebo_ros_laser

+## Troubleshooting
+If the simulation is not moving correctly, try adding the following line before running the simulation:

+    export LIBGL_ALWAYS_SOFTWARE=1

 ## License

-This software is provided by Génération Robots http://www.generationrobots.com and HumaRobotics http://www.humarobotics.com under the Simplified BSD license
+This software is originally provided by Génération Robots http://www.generationrobots.com and HumaRobotics http://www.humarobotics.com under the Simplified BSD license
+This software has been modified by Nathan Boyd